ttm/ubiquitousInequality/notes/plosOne.md

 We might further check and then cite the resources pointed by the reviewer.
 The model is clearly stated in section 1.

+Add section with "interactions between agents".
+Add a "clear description of the model" in one or two sentences.

+Fazer figura com distribuição equanime de recursos e embaixo a exponencial resultante.
+Implementar a tranformação de amostras de uma distribuição uniforme para a lei de potência e explicitar as equações.

 ## Reviewer #3
 I don't feel the paper at all manage to being to answer the question raised in the title.
 The pap er doesn't contain any model but only a number of unclear and badly presented or argued propositions.
 Of course the question why inequality appears is a very serious one and a simple model would be interesting.
 I agree with the wikipedia of a mathematical model: